Agents

 - Create and manage drafts or definitions for email templates, sequences, automations, magic links, broadcasts, and webhook subscriptions.

-- Restrict live-send and delete tools unless the user has clearly approved that behavior.
+- Restrict live-send and delete tools unless the user has clearly approved those actions.

 Related OpenAPI operation groups: